graphql-nexus/nexus/docs/type-generation.md

    */
   onlyTypes?: (string | RegExp)[];
   /**
-   * By default the import is configured `import * as alias from`, setting glob to false
+   * By default the import is configured 'import * as alias from', setting glob to false
-   * will change this to `import alias from`
+   * will change this to 'import alias from'
    */
   glob?: false;
 }